OpenMDAO/OpenMDAO-Framework/docs/arch-doc/geometry.rst

 **(trange, nodes) = GetEdge(vol, edge)**

-Returns the nodes associated with an edge in a given volume.
-(CAPRI question: Why return min and max parameter t?
-Wouldn't that just be (0,1)?)
+Returns the nodes associated with an edge in a given volume. trange returns the parameterization t in terms of the original curve coordinate (t).

 **(urange, nloop, loops, edges) = GetFace(vol, face)**

-Returns the edges assocated with a face in a given volume. **nloop** is the number of loops, **loops** is the edge loop lengths, and **edges** contains the edge indices and connectivity.
-(CAPRI question: Why return range for (u,v) parameterization?
-Wouldn't that just be (0,1; 0,1)?)
-(Note: more understanding needed on how loops work.)
+Returns the edges assocated with a face in a given volume. **nloop** is the number of loops, **loops** is the edge loop lengths, and **edges** contains the edge indices and orientation.

 **(nface, faces, name) = GetBoundary(vol, bound)**